CousinoMath/blog/blog/Arith_on_Trees/README.md

 after.
 All these benefits amount deeper understanding of order of operations for not just numeric expression, but algebraic as well.
-For those that would like a new phrase, perhaps we should call this deeper concept the &ldquo;order of evaluation&rdquo;.
+For those that would like a new phrase, perhaps we should call this deeper concept the “order of evaluation”.

 ## Tree Notation for Arithmetic